remotion-dev/remotion/packages/docs/docs/dataset-render.md

 ## Full script

-Currently, top level `await` is not well supported, so all asynchronous functions were wrapped in an async function and which is immediately called.
+Currently, top level `await` is not enable by default in Node, so all asynchronous functions were wrapped in an async function and which is immediately called.

 ```ts twoslash title="render.ts"
 // @filename: dataset.ts